wiicode/cybersecurity-framework/bronze-controls/byod-guidance.md

 ---
-title: BYOD Guidance
+title: Bring Your Own Device (BYOD) Guidance
-description:
+description: Guidance for personal devices in organization environments.
 published: true
-date: 2021-06-30T03:00:28.521Z
+date: 2021-06-30T03:01:09.866Z
-tags: bronze, bronze-training, security-operations
+tags: bronze, bronze-training, security-operations, byod
 editor: markdown
 dateCreated: 2021-01-08T05:05:29.692Z
 ---

-# Bring Your Own Device (BYOD)

 Guidance for companies on enabling staff to use their own smartphones, tablets, laptops and desktop PCs to access work information.
 This guidance is for companies considering a ‘*Bring Your Own Device*’ (BYOD) approach.
 It describes the key security issues you'll need to consider in order to maximize the advantages of BYOD, while also minimizing the risks.

-Note that whilst we talk in this article about device *ownership* as distinguishing BYOD from more traditional management, it’s really device *management* that is important.
+Note that while we talk in this article about device *ownership* as distinguishing BYOD from more traditional management, it’s really device *management* that is important.
 If your users are happy to allow traditional full-device management of devices they own (effectively making it corporately issued), then you can continue to follow our detailed platform guidance.

 ## Why use BYOD?